 Make egg dyeing more eco-friendly

-Consider using natural dyes for your Easter eggs.
+Consider using natural dyes for Easter eggs.
 It is neat to see what colors you can get from using food sources as dyes, or purchase natural dyes online.
 Also consider doing away with things like glitter, as micro-plastics are a big source of pollution.

 Don’t gift a lot of material items and choose material items carefully